To complement the rail operations, a special event bus network will operate for Perth Stadium events.

 It is expected that in a 60,000 capacity crowd, buses will move up to 8,100 people from the 22-stand Perth Stadium Bus Station located at the southern side of the venue.
 Event day buses will travel between the Stadium and suburban locations, many of these being large bus hubs at centres not serviced by rail, such as Ellenbrook, Mirrabooka, Morley and Booragoon.

-This station is currently being built as part of the Perth Stadium construction works and will be ready for operation in early 2018.
+This station is currently being built as part of the Perth Stadium construction works and will be ready for operation ahead of the opening event on 21 January 2018.

 Victoria Park Drive Bus Layover Facility